Tropical Storm Debby (2012): North Florida and Panhandle

 In Madison County, one house was surrounded by in overflowing retention pond near the city of Madison.
 State Road 51 in Lafayette County flooded, caused by the Steinhatchee River exceeding its banks.
 In Dixie County, several roads north of Cross City experienced flooding, while water entered at least 40 homes along the Steinhatchee River.
 Moderate coastal flooding occurred in Horseshoe Beach, due to an estimated storm surge of 4 ft, with tides reaching 7 ft above normal.
 Water entered several homes near the coast and surrounded outbuildings by up to 1.5 ft.
 In Columbia County, preliminary losses were placed in excess of $20 million as of July 3 and did not take into account hundreds of homes that remained flooded at the time.
 Several bridges were washed out due to the heavy rain; both U.S. Route 319 and U.S. Route 98 were closed due to flooding.
 In Suwannee County, the Suwannee River at Live Oak reached its highest crest since Hurricane Dora in 1964.
 Gainesville received its second-highest daily rain total of 6.95 in on June 24.
 In Marion County, up to 10.25 in of rain was reported near Fellowship.
 As a result, State Road 40 was closed due to high water.
 Additionally, as many as 52 sinkholes were reported to have formed along roadways in the county.
 Flooding also occurred in Duval County.
 The public reported that water entered a home on Rose Street in Jacksonville.
 Streets were flooded in Orange Park, and water approached the doors of houses, forcing some residents to evacuate.
-The St. Marys River reached historic heights and flooded a lot homes in Baker and Nassau Counties.
+The St. Marys River reached historic heights and flooded a lot of homes in Baker and Nassau Counties.